NaoEhSavio/Bend-Book/src/Learn.md

 ```

 - It is possible to pass multiple state variables, which can be initialized:

-When calling `fork`, the function must receive the same number of arguments as the number of state variables.
+  - When calling `fork`, the function must receive the same number of arguments as the number of state variables.

-Which binds a variable to the return of an inline recursive function.
-The function `fork` is available inside the when arm of the bend and calls it recursively.

 It is equivalent to this inline recursive function: